averyhiebert/poink-and-clink/API.md

 This creates a rectangular clickable area from 0,0 to 100,100 with the alt text and hover text "kitchen door."

-The alt/hover text is optional, but I might change my mind about that (alt text might be important for accessibility).
+The alt/hover text is optional, but I might change my mind about that (alt text is important for accessibility).

+Note: no spaces between coordinates, at least one space before the hover text.

 ## Showing/hiding images